 Justice reinvestment is necessary to achieve true criminal justice reform in Louisiana.
 Our taxpayers spend hundreds of millions of dollars each year on the criminal justice system, with little return on their investment.
 Louisiana has the second-highest incarceration rate in the world, but locking up people at a higher rate than other places has not made us any safer.

 The package to improve Louisiana’s criminal justice system had bipartisan support from lawmakers, district attorneys, sheriffs, judges, crime survivors, formerly incarcerated people, the business community, and other criminal justice system stakeholders.
-Sixty-one percent of Louisianans approved of it.
+Seventy percent of Louisianans approve of it.
 We must continue advancing Louisiana down the path of public safety and smart justice, because justice reinvestment works.

 • Louisiana has already reinvested $8.5 million in criminal justice improvement, keeping its promise to devote 70 percent of the cost savings to local programs that will prevent crime, help formerly incarcerated people re-enter society, and improve support for crime survivors.